mkatynice-ctrl/3x3-user-guide-ex/index.md

 1. Start Recording Time:

+    Tap 时间线 tab page.
 You can record activities in two ways:

     - **Record in real time**: Tap **专注** on the timeline page to start the timer.

     - **Record after completion**: Long-press **专注** to add a completed activity.

 2. Link Tags and Plans

+    Both two recording ways can link the timeline to tags and plans on the record page.

    - Tap the **"#"** symbol to select a tag.

    - Tap the **"@"** symbol to associate a plan.

 3. View Time Spent on a Plan

    If you link a timeline to a monthly or yearly plan, you can view total time spent on that plan: